 As we enter into Lent, we traditionally hear the words of Jesus in the Gospel of Matthew, directing us to pray, to give alms, and to fast…in secret.
 In my sermon last week, I tried to get us to see this business of “secret” not as a command to hide the practices of our faith, but to practice our faith with integrity.
 We don’t pray ostentatiously or give alms flamboyantly or fast dramatically.
 We do these things from the heart, as our way of living humbly in God’s presence.

 Prayer, giving alms, fasting.
 These are the central practices Jesus commended to his disciples.
 As Jesus looked at the multitude who wanted to follow him, as Jesus set about forming a new humanity, giving them renewed purpose and a renewed way of life, he encouraged sincere prayer, giving of alms, and fasting as the sorts of things his followers would do in the presence of God, who sees in secret.
 This new humanity was to be a secret service of prayer, of generosity, and of humility.
-We’ll talk more about giving alms and fasting in the weeks to come, but this week, I want to say something about prayer.
+We’ll talk more about giving alms and fasting in the weeks to come, but this week, I want to say something about prayer. that we experience during the visit mishnah study services at Chevrah Lomdei Mishnah this week.

 Prayer is the engine of our lives in Christ.
 Prayer is the atmosphere in which our baptismal life makes any sense, the ecology of our experience of God.
 Prayer is the manifestation of our delight when we feel the presence of God acutely, and prayer is the longing in our gut when God feels absent.
 Prayer is, above all, encountering God, opening ourselves to God, laying bare our hearts and our wills and inviting God to disarm us and restore us.
 Prayer is our salvation…and our judgment.
 And it a pure gift.